 In some cases, if you’re willing to take a higher interest rate, the lender might be willing to put money toward your closing costs.
 Realize, though, that a higher interest rate could cost you more money over the life of your loan, and you might be better off just paying the loan origination fees.

 This strategy can sometimes work best when you know you’ll sell your home in a relatively short period of time.
-That way, your interest costs don’t wind up exceeding the savings you received from getting a discount on your origination fees.
+That way, your interest costs don’t wind up exceeding the savings you received from getting a discount on your origination fee.

 4. Ask for Seller Concessions